JackFlashed/JustInfo/README.md

 - [x] exosphere.ini (blanks your serial number) included

-- [x] Added 3 shops as default to tinfoil (No set up needed.
+- [x] Added some shops as default to tinfoil (No set up needed.
 Shops often come and go, but at the time of release, this is functional without any other work.
 If you get failed to load messages on any of them, you can remove them.)

-- [x] Block tinfoil.io / 162.252.82.229 telemetry * note - this will allow you to connect to shops still / otherwise use tinfoil, however it will prevent updates and may prevent loading of icons or images.
-However, it should still remain functional otherwise.
-IF you wish to remove this block, edit the hosts file: SD:\atmosphere\hosts\emummc.txt and remove the lines: 127.0.0.1 *tinfoil.io and 127.0.0.1 *162.252.82.229

 - [x] Added fastcfw config - allows you to swap boot options easy or return to hekate... fast!